These are some of the things wicked.haufe.io could do for you.

 Let your users sign up with their email address and a password.
 Email addresses will be automatically validated by sending out verification emails.

-Integrate the login process with your own ADFS 3.0 server.
-Register the API portal with ADFS and use your local users.
+Integrate the login process with your own ADFS 3.0 or generic OAuth2 identity provider.

 Define custom user groups and assign those groups to users in order to limit access to specific APIs to specific groups.
 The Admin group can also be assigned.